greatcan11/Interactive-Lab-Hub/Lab 4/README.md

 **a. document the material prototype.** Include candidates that were considered even if they were set aside later.

+> We will use sturdy plastic for each of the mancala wells and strong origami paper boxes for the ends.
+We used [this origami tutorial](https://www.youtube.com/watch?v=LUEwM_ZiFIg) to make the paper boxes and it looks aesthetically pleasing since everything is white.

 **b. explain the selection.**

+> We want to have a sturdy material for the wells so that it would not be crushed easily touching the The container works perfectly as it used to hold mochi ice cream and so each of the wells are the perfect size for this miniature version of mancala.
+>
+>#### Constructing the Physical Prototype
+>
+>#### Implementing the Physical Prototype
+>